lucrnz/mypli/Internal/README.md

     pip install wheel && pip install -r requirements.txt

-Launch the api:

-    DEBUG=1 ENV=development ./scripts/launch.sh

-Launch the api **production mode**:
+Launch the API:

-    HOST=localhost ./scripts/launch.sh
+    ./scripts/launch.sh

+**Note**: You should run it as the same user that you are using to manager your docker containers in your VPS.

-You may change the .env file to set a custom port
+You may change the .env file to set a custom port, the recommended host is always `localhost` or any that can **only** recieve commands from the *External* API.